hbwhyte/komodo-crypto/README.md

 The Komodo API is secured with OAuth2.
 To access secure endpoints you need to exchange your client credentials for an access token.

-You can register client credentials by making a POST request to the Authorization Server with the client_id and client_secret of your choosing.
+You can register client credentials by making a POST request to the Authorization Server with your email as the client_id and a client_secret of your choosing.

 ```
 curl -X POST -H 'Content-Type: application/json' -d '{"client_id": "third-party", "client_secret": "temp-secret", "authorized_grant_types":"client_credentials"}' http://localhost:8080/oauth/client